overturetool/overturetool.github.io/_workshops/15th-Overture-Workshop.md

 ![Urban Sciences Building, Newcastle upon Tyne](15/USB.jpg)

 **Room 4.005** is located on the fourth floor.
-The main entrance to the building is on the south side, leading to the atrium.
+The main entrance to the building is on the south east side, leading to the atrium.
 The atrium has a reception desk on the right along with a cafe.
-The main lifts are through the doors to the left of the grand staircase.
-There is also a reception on the second floor.
+The main lifts are through the doors to the left of the grand staircase, take the lift to the fourth floor and turn left.

 ![Ground and first floors of the Urban Sciences Building, Newcastle upon Tyne](15/USB2.png)